 The following sections describe the undergraduate curricula offered by the School of Nursing and list the courses each student must complete.
 Students are expected to follow the general policies of the University, the school, and specific policies of their degree curriculum.
 The school reserves the right to update and modify curricula content to keep current with trends in health care.

 The purpose of the School of Nursing's baccalaureate degree is to prepare competent clinicians who are committed to excellence in practice and to Christian principles.
-The faculty believe that baccalaureate education in nursing is the basis for professional practice.
+The faculty believes that baccalaureate education in nursing is the basis for professional practice.
 The curriculum leading to the Bachelor of Science (B.S.) degree is consistent with the faculty's belief that students should be broadly educated.
 The focus is on the synthesis of nursing knowledge and skills with those from the humanities and sciences.
 Preparation for practice includes experiences in primary and acute care—with clients from various ages, cultural groups, and socioeconomic strata.

 Undergraduate curriculum sequence